unruhe73/openvpn-totp/README.md

 `    last_access_timestamp TIMESTAMP DEFAULT 0)`

-when a user's created, into `users.db` is stored its username, the creation Unix timestamp, it's created 2 salts (*salt1* and *salt2*) to store hased form of the converted password accourding to the formula:
+when a user's created, into `users.db` is stored its username, the creation Unix timestamp, it's created 2 salts (*salt1* and *salt2*) to store hashed form of the converted password according to the formula:

 `hash(salt2 + hash(salt1 + password))`

+So no clear and ho hashed password is stored into it.

 The `is_active` field is set to **1** and indicate the username is active, if you set it to **0** you're disabling its access to the VPN, `disactived_timestamp` indicate Unix timestamp of its disactived timestamp.
 You can disactivate a user using the UserManagement Python class contained into the file `user_management_class.py`.